 - Food?
 No need to - you can buy sandwiches, fruit, and snacks in the ship's galley, along with non-alcoholic and alcoholic beverages.

 - Should you buy your tickets in advance?
 Yes, these cruises are very popular, have limited capacity, and often sell out, especially on weekends, holidays, and during summer months.
-Buy online to save time, get your preferred date, and find the best deals.
+Buy online in advance to save time, get your preferred date, and find the best deals.

 - Do whale watching cruises take place year-round?
 No. They run through late November, stop during the winter when the whales head south to the Caribbean, and then start up again in late March after the whales migrate back to New England.

 - How big are the whales?
 Humpback whales can be up to 50 feet long and 45 tons in weight.
-If you're very lucky, you may get to see them "breach" - suddenly jump out of the sea.
+If you're very lucky, you may get to see them "breach" - suddenly jump out of the ocean.
 Needless to say, something this large makes a very big splash!
 Your boat will rock!
 Finback whales are even bigger - up to 70 feet in length and 65 tons in weight.

 - How close will you get to the whales?
 It depends ... boat captains get as close as they can to the whales and other mammals without endangering them.
+You'll usually be close enough to get great views.